algorandlabs/smart-asa/README.md

 ### State Schema

-The `SateSchema` of the Smart Contract has been designed to match 1-to-1 the parameters of an ASA.
+The `StateSchema` of the Smart Contract has been designed to match 1-to-1 the parameters of an ASA.
 In addition, this reference implementation requires users to opt-in to the application and initialize their `LocalState`.

 #### Global State